— It rocks this city

 Explore five floors of exhibitions that tell the story of music in Canada, celebrate music icons at four Canadian Halls of Fame, rock out at interactive instrument installations and check out North America’s most eclectic musical instrument collection.
 If you’re local, take advantage of recording studios, family events, CKUA radio station and venue rentals.

-Designed by Allied Works Architects of Portland, Oregon, Studio Bell is imagined as a living instrument, a destination and a new kind of cultural institution.
+Designed by Allied Works Architects of Portland, Oregon, Studio Bell was imagined as both a living instrument and a destination.
 The 160,000 square foot, $168 million project opened on Canada Day 2016 around the historic King Edward Hotel – Calgary's legendary home of the blues.

 “Music can be played in any part of the building.
 It can be played on the walkways, in the galleries, in the lobby.
 You’ll hear live music bounce off the towering walls yet not be quite sure where it’s coming from.”